 1.1 Definition and Ingredients

-Defining the bean and cheese burrito is straightforward; it is a flour or corn tortilla filled with cooked beans and melted cheese.
-Common types of beans used include:
+Calling it a bean and cheese burrito is easy; its just a flour or corn tortilla filled with cooked beans and melting cheese.
+The beans can come in a few forms:

-• Black Beans: Rich in flavor and densely packed with nutrients.
+- Black Beans: Rich in flavor and packed with nutrients.

-• Cheddar: Sharp and flavorful, cheddar adds a distinct richness.
+- Cheddar: Sharp and flavorful, it adds a punch of taste.

 1.2 Nutritional Information

-• Protein: Beans are an excellent source of plant-based protein, essential for muscle repair and growth.
+- Protein: Beans are full of plant-based protein, good for your muscles.

 Section 2: The History of Bean and Cheese Burritos